 Each model is made to withstand the trials and tribulations of your bathroom, but some more than others.
 R41s plated in chrome are protected from oxidation, but they can chip if not cared for properly.
 Stainless steel can withstand both rust and you being a klutz.

 We also recommend taking it easy on tightening the knobs.
 Don't overdo it or all you'll end up doing undermining the strength of the small parts.

-If you're new to shaving and have an aggressive beard want a close shave more than a close call, bookmark this one for down the line.
+If you're new to shaving and have an aggressive beard want a close shave more than a close call, bookmark this one for down the line it definitely isn't a first safety razor.
 The best safety razor for beginners are closed comb mildly aggressive or aggressive paired with a softer blade such as Astra double edge razor blades.
-The trick here is to tone done the aggressiveness with a razor blade that isn't laser sharp such as Feather blade.
+The trick here is to tone done the aggressiveness with a razor blade that isn't laser sharp such as a Feather blade.

 The R41 comes in 3 very different versions, the Traditional, Twist, and Grande, all defined by the head type, handle length, and material.

 The Twist is just as good as the Traditional and Grande, and because it is a little easier to pop the head open, marks a slight upgrade from the original.
 A side effect of the design improvement is that the handle is also just as long as both Grande models.